isc-projects/kea/doc/sphinx/arm/config.rst

 The same can be done with manyu other commands like lease6-add etc.

 Kea also uses user context to store non-standard data.
-As of this moment only :ref:`dhcp4-store-extended-info` uses this feature.
+Currently, only :ref:`dhcp4-store-extended-info` uses this feature.

-When enabled it adds ISC key in `user-context` to differentiate automatically added content.
+When enabled, it adds the ISC key in `user-context` to differentiate automatically added content.

 Example of relay information stored in a lease: